Klynger/nest-rest-generator/README.md

 ## Description

-This application implements a specification REST API to work together with the `create-backend-app-core (TODO)` app.
+This application implements a specification REST API to work together with the [create-backend-app-core](https://github.com/Klynger/create-backend-app-core) app.

 ## Running things